jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/advanced-custom-fields-font-awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.0.8 =
+* Bugfix php warning when returning some custom icons as an object
+* Added support for returning the FontAwesome formatted SVG on custom icons and duotone icons instead of generating it in the plugin.
+Previously selected icons must be reselected to use this enhanced SVG.

+= 4.0.7 =
+* Added support for FontAwesome "Sharp" family icons
+* Added support for user uploaded duotone icons in kits
+* Updated icon initialization for better compatibility with REST API, and a variety of third party site builder plugins that integrate with ACF fields.
+* Added filter (ACFFA_fa_api_key) to allow for the ability to programmatically set the FontAwesome API key.
+* Added filter (ACFFA_fa_kit_token) to allow for the ability to programmatically set the FontAwesome kit token.
+* Limited role of Select2 'dropdownCssClass' and 'containerCssClass' arguments to avoid conflicts with other plugins using older/non full feature versions of Select2

 = 4.0.6 =
 * Fixed php 8.2 related warning